hylang/hy/docs/language/api.rst

 with
 ----

-`with` is used to wrap execution of a block with a context manager.
+`with` is used to wrap the execution of a block within a context manager.
 The context manager can then set up the local system and tear it down in a controlled manner.
-Typical example of using `with` is processing files. `with`  can bind context to an argument or ignore it completely, as shown below:
+The archetypical example of using `with` is when processing files. `with` can bind context to an argument or ignore it completely, as shown below:

 .. code-block:: clj